-The Hovmöller-type plot (Fig. 7A, 7B) shows the differences between the zonally averaged AOD at 550nm and surface air temperature response for the ensemble means of the volcanic eruption simulations compared to the mean climatology of the control simulation.
-The statistical significance level is estimated using the 2-tail student t-test after Deser et al. (2012) and following the assertion that 10 ensembles are sufficient for a reasonable estimation of internal variability at a regional scale (Singh and AchutaRao, 2019).
-The pattern of total AOD after the first eruption (E1) showed a strong cross-equatorial transport of stratospheric aerosols into the southern hemisphere, with a similar pattern in the northern hemisphere.
-This is consistent with the hypothesis that an enhanced Brewer-Dobson circulation in the southern hemisphere during the austral winter can lead to the southward transportation of volcanic aerosols after a Pinatubo type (tropical) eruption (Aquila et al., 2012).
-The initial dispersal of aerosols from eruption E1 was strongly influenced by its timing and exhibited a seasonal dependence (consistent with Toohey et al., 2011).
-However, the other three eruptions (E2, E3 and E4) in the high latitude Northern Hemisphere yielded an increased AOD primarily confined to that hemisphere, with the cross-equatorial AOD response maintaining the residual impact after tropical eruption E1 (Fig. 7A).
+cance level is estimated using the two-tail Student t test after Deser et al. (2012) and following the assertion that 10 ensembles are sufficient for a reasonable estimation of internal variability at a regional scale (Singh and AchutaRao, 2019).
+The pattern of total AOD after the first eruption (E1) showed a strong cross-equatorial transport of stratospheric aerosols into the Southern Hemisphere, with a similar pattern in the Northern Hemisphere.
+This is consistent with the hypothesis that an enhanced Brewer-Dobson circulation in the Southern Hemisphere during the austral winter can lead to the southward transportation of volcanic aerosols after a Pinatubo type (tropical) eruption (Aquila et al., 2012).
+The initial dispersal of aerosols from eruption E1 was strongly influenced by its timing, and exhibited a seasonal dependence (consistent with Toohey et al., 2011).
+However, the other three eruptions (E2, E3, and E4) in the high-latitude Northern Hemisphere yielded an increased AOD primarily confined to that hemisphere, with the cross-equatorial AOD response maintaining the residual impact after tropical eruption E1 (Fig. 7a).

-An observed lag of more than 12 months in peak surface temperature response (Fig. 5, Middle panel) after E1 correlates well with the modelled aerosol distribution and is consistent with reporting for similar events (e.g., Jungclaus et al., 2010; Klocke, 2011).
-The peak global mean surface temperature response thus appeared when aerosols from the tropical eruption (E1) had extended across the northern hemisphere extratropics and polar regions.
+An observed lag of more than 12 months in peak surface temperature response (Fig. 5b) after E1 correlates well with the modeled aerosol distribution and is consistent with reporting for similar events (e.g., Jungclaus et al., 2010; Klocke, 2011).
+The peak global mean surface temperature response thus appeared when aerosols from the tropical eruption (E1) had extended across the Northern Hemisphere extratropics and polar regions.
 It should be noted that northern extratropical land surfaces responded quickly to the attenuated post-eruption shortwave radiative flux compared to the tropics.
-The zonally averaged surface temperature response (Fig. 7B) showed that a strong cooling of 1.0-1.5°C lasted over the tropical north and partially over the tropical southern hemisphere for more than 30 months after E1.
-Further, the largest anomalies of >2.0 °C cooling mostly appeared six months after E1, with the subsequent extratropical eruptions helping to maintain the northern hemispheric cooling.
+The zonally averaged surface temperature response (Fig. 7b) showed that a strong cooling of 1.0-1.5 °C lasted over the tropical north and partially over the tropical Southern Hemisphere for more than 30 months after E1.
+Further, the largest anomalies of > 2.0 °C cooling mostly appeared 6 months after E1, with the subsequent extratropical eruptions helping to maintain the northern hemispheric cooling.

 The seasonality of surface temperature response revealed a more substantial cooling during the boreal summer season for all four eruptions and for E1 also revealed the expected post-tropical-eruption winter warming pattern over Europe.
-Fig. S6 shows the spatial pattern of the surface temperature response to volcanic aerosols over the four seasons directly following E1 (JJA & SON for the eruption year and DJF & MAM for first year following).
-The response for the first two seasons was confined to the tropics but moved to higher latitudes thereafter.
+Figure S6 shows the spatial pattern of the surface temperature response to volcanic aerosols over the four seasons directly following E1 (JJA and SON for the eruption year and DJF and MAM for first year following).
+The response for the first two seasons was confined to the tropics, but moved to higher latitudes thereafter.
 As evident in Fig. S6, the winter (DJF) post-eruption warming over Europe (not statistically significant) and an observed cooling over North America may result from the same fundamental atmospheric dynamics noticed after Pinatubo (1991) (Robock, 2000; Robock and Mao, 1992).